TBIAPBC/APBC2022/A0/README.md

   git config user.email "your mail address"
 ```

-* Create a new branch named after your github account name; change to this branch
+* Create a new branch named after your GitHub user name (and the current assignment), and switch to the new branch
 ```
-  git checkout -b $githubname
+  git checkout -b $githubname-A0
 ```

 * __NOTE: You should NEVER write anything into the master branch of our repository!__ Always use your *own branch*.
 To this end, create a new branch for every assignment, e.g. $githubname-A0 / $githubname-A1 etc.